-Cold shock: When the bronchi contract
+The cold shock: When the bronchi constrict

-Heating air and its hidden dangers
+Heated air and its hidden dangers

 The paradox of warm rooms